Li-Fraumeni Syndrome – Definition

 CNS Tumor

-• Annual cranial MRI (first MRI with contrast medium, then without contrast medium with previous normal findings)
+• Annual cranial MRI (first MRI with contrast agent, then without contrast agent with previous normal findings)

 • Complete physical examination every 6 months